 A female house mouse can have 5–10 litters per year at an average of 6–8 baby mice per litter.
 This, in combination with the fact that a female mouse can begin reproducing at 6 weeks old, makes the house mouse a very prolific breeder.
 In the wild, a house mouse may only live for a year because of predation and food shortages.
 But in a home with a constant supply of food and protection from predators, a house mouse may live up to 4 years.
 That is unless you kill it first.

-Getting Rid of House Mice
+Best Ways to Get Rid of House Mice

 The first step in getting rid of house mice is to stop feeding them.
 Mice are in your home because they enjoy the shelter and food it has to offer.
 So, in order to eliminate the food source, you will have to keep food in sealed containers and clean up your house.
 Get out the vacuum and suck up all the crumbs on the floor, in the couch, under the furniture, and anywhere else food may have been left.
 Pet food is another major source of mouse food.
 Try only feeding the pets what they will eat in a sitting.
 If they get a little hungry, maybe they will start going after the mice.

 In order to keep the mice out of the house, you will have to mouse-proof your home.
 Mouse-proofing inside your house is a waste of time if they can still get in from the outside.
 Walk around the exterior of your home looking for holes, cracks, and other possible entry points.
 Use a combination of steel wool and sealant to keep the mice from getting back in through any holes you find.
 Don’t forget to look under roof eaves as well.
 Also, make sure any ventilation covers have holes too small for mice to get through—½ inch or less.
 Make sure all exterior doors have a tight fit with no empty space underneath.
 While you’re outside, make sure the garbage bin has a secured lid and that no garbage is laying around for the mice to eat.
+You may want to try Eco Defense Mouse Repellent (sold at Amazon) to help protect your stuff.

 Natural House Mice Control